Hogwarts-coder10/Anchor-Med/README.md

 ## Known Limitations

-Some advanced features (checkpointing, transaction boundaries, and full duplicate-key enforcement) They are under active development.
+Some advanced features (transaction boundaries, and full duplicate-key enforcement) They are under active development.

 Please have a look at the Issues tab for detailed, tracked limitations and fixes.